nurpax/blog/posts/sqlite-simple-benchmarking.md

-No matter how bad a compiler you might have, there's no way that the simple Haskell code around `sqlite3_step` and `sqlite3_column_int` would take 840 clocks per row.
+No matter how bad a compiler you might have, there's no way that the simple Haskell code around `sqlite3_step` and `sqlite3_column_int` would add up to 840 clocks per row.

-Turns out it's the FFI call overhead that dominated this benchmark.
-In our case it was possible to reduce this overhead by using the `unsafe` FFI calling convention for some of the SQLite column accessors.
+Turns out FFI call overhead dominated this benchmark.
+It was possible to reduce this overhead by using the `unsafe` FFI calling convention for some of the SQLite column accessors.
 This change was made in direct-sqlite [pull request
 #20](https://github.com/IreneKnapp/direct-sqlite/pull/20).
 As the
 name `unsafe` implies, it's not OK to simply mark all FFI functions as unsafe -- please refer to the pull request discussion for details.